 ... alongside standard parts, to produce the device characteristics required for the best possible system performance.
-CCD imaging sensor design, manufacture, test and characterisation ...
+CCD imaging sensor design, manufacture, test and characterisation are in-house with ...

 The DALSA High Quanta Series IA-DJ-00524 comprises of two-phase CCD sensor.
 It can be employed in applications where extensive sensitivity and maximum performance is necessitated.
 Compatibility with ...

-The Monochrome Progressive-Scan Frame-Transfer Image Sensor (model: FT50M), manufactured by Teledyne Dalsa, generally provides 1000 x 1000 pixels at a rate of 50 frames per second through a singular ...
+The Monochrome Progressive-Scan Frame-Transfer Image Sensor (model: FT50M), manufactured by Teledyne Dalsa, generally provides 1000 x 1000 pixels at a rate of 50 frames per second through a singular output.
+Furthermore, ...

 A monochrome progressive-scan frame-transfer image sensor, the FT50M offers 1k x 1k pixels at 50 frames per second through a single output.
 The combination of high speed and a high linear dynamic range ...